PythonicCafe/dokku-prerender/README.md

 serving a pre-rendered HTML version with data filled in, but it's not supposed to replace the user experience in the browser.
 To make it work you'll need:

-- A deployed prerender (this repository will help you deploy it to Dokku)
+- A deployed prerender (this repository will help you deploy an instance to Dokku)
-- Change your website configuration to serve static files to regular users but reverse proxy to your prerender instance when the user-agent is from a search engine or social media robot (see [Configuring Nginx](#configuring-nginx) for an example)
+- Change your Web server configuration to serve static files to regular users but reverse proxy to your prerender instance when the user-agent is from a search engine or social media robot.
+If you're serving your frontend using nginx, see [Configuring Nginx](#configuring-nginx) for an example.

 Run on your Dokku server: